bbc/storyplayer/README.md

 ## URL Parameters
 Below are the URL parameters that can be used to toggle features in StoryPlayer
-- overridePlayout - Takes 'src' or 'dom'.
+- overridePlayout - Takes 'ios' or 'dom'.
 Sets the playout engine.
 - debugPlayout - Takes 'true' or 'false'.
 Increases debugging in playout engines, and renders scrub bar.
 - inactiveBufferingOverride - Takes number in seconds.
 Changes the number of seconds to buffer inactive media.
 - activeBufferingOverride - Takes number in seconds.
 Changes the number of seconds to buffer media currently playing.
 - shakaDebugLevel - Takes 'vv', 'v', 'debug' or 'info'.
 Sets debug level of Shaka when debugPlayout is on.
 - disableLookahead - 'true' Stops preloading of next/previous elements
 - addDetails - Takes 'true' this inserts the Narrative element name and Id onto the GUI layer in the top right of the player.
+- overridePlayoutFormat - Takes either 'hls' or 'dash' Other values are ignored.

 ## Resume State